rlhickey/bias-cascade/07_the_aim.md

 >
 > Silence → Perspective → SNAP   The three states
 >
+> Silence burn: directional or general?
+The economics
+>
 > SNAP(Perspective) → grain     The conversion
 >
 > Grain survival ∝ pressure history?
 The conditional conjecture